-In Which I Savagely Impugn the Honor of IPMI & its Friends
+In Which I Savagely Impugn the Honor and Monoculture of IPMI & its Friends

 IPMI+ Security Paper